All Episodes

 All right.

-The situation has kind of progressed from there and now we are able to record the brain
+The situation has kind of progressed from there, and now we are able to record the brainwaves of people who have specific talents, talents like Mr. Monroe's for traveling out of his body.

-But included in that are other human talents like a concert pianist or an architect or a noted author or a computer programmer.
+But included in that are other human talents like a concert pianist or an architect or a noted author or computer programmer.

-By mapping the patterns of those, we are trying to develop sounds that might be able to pass
+And by mapping the patterns of those, we are trying to develop sounds that might be able to pass these talents on to other people.

 Now that's quite a line of research to be following.

-I'm really wandering around here because I don't know what I'm talking about.
+How are you able to, and I'm really wandering around here because I really don't know what I'm talking about.

-So excuse the ignorance, but how are you able to map, for example, somebody with a great computer talent or somebody who's a concert pianist, and what differences are you able to note between that individual and anybody else?
+So excuse the ignorance, But how are you able to map, for example, somebody with a great computer talent or somebody who's a concert pianist, and what differences are you able to note between that individual and anybody else?

 Yes, that's ongoing research.